ryanbrewerstrata/git-gud/objective-03/readme.md

 A picture might be even better!
 You can add pics to your PR's description straight from your clipboard, like in the 2nd screenshot below. ("Tempo 5.8 Chips".)

+> **Neither a PR's title nor its description can link your work to Jira.** To link your pull request to Jira, you need
+> a Jira Ticket ID to appear somewhere in the branch name.
+See [Objective 2](../objective-02/readme.md#how-to-create-a-well-named-branch) for details.

 **How to copy a screenshot to your clipboard**
 * Windows: `win+shift+s` - crop a portion of your screen with your mouse
 * Mac: `cmd+ctrl+shift+4` - crop a portion of your screen with your mouse